ZamanLantra/git_docs_test/doc/developer_guide.rst

     opp_init_direct_hop(grid_spacing, DIM, c_gbl_id, bounding_box);

-The bounding box can be created by providing a mesh dat that has its positions (like node positions), ``opp::BoundingBox(const opp_dat pos_dat, int dim)`` or simply by providing the calculated minimum and maximum domain coordinates using ``opp::BoundingBox(int dim, opp_point minCoordinate, opp_point maxCoordinate)``.
+The bounding box can be created by providing a mesh dat that has its positions (like node positions) using:

+``opp::BoundingBox(const opp_dat pos_dat, int dim)``

+or simply by providing the calculated minimum and maximum domain coordinates using:

+``opp::BoundingBox(int dim, opp_point minCoordinate, opp_point maxCoordinate)``.

-Once ``opp_init_direct_hop`` is called, the code-generator will extract the required information from ``opp_particle_move`` API call, generate the initilizing code for the additional data structures required for ``DH `` and change the internal do while loop to incorporate the additional DH algorithms.
+Once ``opp_init_direct_hop`` API is called, the code-generator will extract the required information from ``opp_particle_move`` API call, generate the initilizing code for the additional data structures required for ``DH`` and change the internal do while loop to incorporate the additional DH algorithms.

-However, even with an application having ``DH`` code generated and compiled, a user may wish to disable ``DH`` during runtime with no additional performance degradation to ``MH`` using a config (discussed later).
+However, even with an application having ``DH`` code generated and compiled, a user may wish to disable ``DH`` during runtime with no additional performance degradation to ``MH``, using a config (discussed later).

 Step 5 - Global reductions
 --------------------------